acmattson3/svg-slicer/README.md

 - Optional matplotlib preview plotting only the drawing moves on a white canvas.
 - Can save the preview to an image file for headless environments.
 - Automatically converts thick SVG strokes into filled regions and skips time-consuming hatching for ultra-thin details.
-- Roadmap item: add glyph conversion so raw `<text>` elements can be plotted without manual outline conversion.
+- Converts raw `<text>` elements into outline paths (via Matplotlib's font tooling) so you can plot native SVG text without manually outlining first.

 ## Installation